Madhas/FlightSearch/README.md

 # FlightSearch

 Small project implementing plane flight animation over Apple Maps.
-The animation is taken from Aviasales iOS app.
+The animation duplicates one from Aviasales iOS app, though it's no longer present in the latter.
 The app also uses Aviasales API method to search for the airports.

 ## Flight Search and Animation Example